mihirdilip/aspnetcore-authentication-apikey/README.md

 #### Realm
 Required to be set if SuppressWWWAuthenticateHeader is not set to true.
 It is used with WWW-Authenticate response header when challenging un-authenticated requests.

+#### SuppressWWWAuthenticateHeader
+Default value is false.
+When set to true, it will NOT return WWW-Authenticate response header when challenging un-authenticated requests.
+When set to false, it will return WWW-Authenticate response header when challenging un-authenticated requests.

+#### IgnoreAuthenticationIfAllowAnonymous
+Default value is false.
+If set to true, it checks if AllowAnonymous filter on controller action or metadata on the endpoint which, if found, it does not try to authenticate the request.

 #### ForLegacyIgnoreExtraValidatedApiKeyCheck
 Default value is false.
 If set to true, IApiKey.Key property returned from IApiKeyProvider.ProvideAsync(string) method is not compared with the key parsed from the request.
 This extra check did not existed in the previous version.
 So you if want to revert back to old version validation, please set this to true.

-#### SuppressWWWAuthenticateHeader
-Default value is false.
-When set to true, it will NOT return WWW-Authenticate response header when challenging un-authenticated requests.
-When set to false, it will return WWW-Authenticate response header when challenging un-authenticated requests.

 #### Events
 The object provided by the application to process events raised by the api key authentication middleware.